babashka/cli/README.md

 The tree format, as you would guess, uses nesting.
 The root accepts a `:spec` for top-level options.
-The first level of commands is specified under `:cmd` in a map of strings to command options, which are the same as in the table above, minus the `:cmds` entry.
+The first level of commands is specified under `:cmd` as a map of strings to command options, or a vector of `[name command]` pairs.
+The command options are the same as in the table above, minus the `:cmds` entry.
 You can nest arbitrarily deep.

 ``` clojure
 (def tree